Create your first Midnight contract

 Compiling transforms your Compact code into zero-knowledge circuits, generates cryptographic keys, and creates TypeScript APIs and a JavaScript implementation for the contract to be used by DApps.

-Run the compiler from your project root:
+Run the compiler from the contracts folder:

 You should see the following output: